Imhaet/Debian11/README.md

     * Needs to install autopep8 `pip install autopep8`
   - [autocomplete-python by autocomplete-python](https://atom.io/packages/autocomplete-python) - Python completions for packages, variables, methods, functions, with their arguments.
 Powered by Kite.
   - [atom-python-virtualenv by pghilardi](https://atom.io/packages/atom-python-virtualenv) - To run our Python scripts with a virtual environment.
     * You have to add the sources every time you create a new virtual environment.
-For example, add `$HOME\Github\NewProject;` to the *Additional virtualenvs*.
+For example, add `~/Github/NewProject;` to the *Additional virtualenvs*.
   - [file-icons by file-icons](https://atom.io/packages/file-icons) - Assign file extension icons and colours for improved visual grepping.

 <br />